-After retiring from agency life in 2015 David built a home studio and began his second career as a fine artist.
+After retiring from advertising agency life in 2015 David built a home studio and began his second career as a fine artist.
 A year later he accepted an adjunct teaching professorship in Painting, Watercolor Painting, Illustration Techniques and Two-dimensional Design at Monroe County Community College.
 It was a homecoming of sorts, since MCCC was where he decided to become an artist 43 years earlier.
-Teaching part time offered the opportunity to give back to young aspiring artists, and he continued teaching for nearly 3 1/2 years.
+Teaching part-time offered the opportunity to give back to young aspiring artists, and he continued teaching for nearly 3 1/2 years.
 Dave took his “second retirement” from teaching in December, 2019 in order to devote more time to his artwork.

 Nice tension between open space and intense line work.
 You’ve used a very personalized flat graphic style to portray psychological depth, an excellent accomplishment!

 Recently he has begun to paint in oils on both board and canvas, adding a new colorful dimension to his work.
 You’re invited to return often as he adds additional paintings to this fledgling portfolio.